Pros and Cons of replacing a kitchen rather than repairing it

 - Of course, the breakdown of your current appliance will often lead to a replacement.
 If you’re planning a kitchen refurbishment, this is when you have to think about whether that replacement will work as an integrated solution or fit into your future vision for the room.

-- When your kitchen refit plan includes integrated appliances, or even stand alone appliances with a different spec.
-Local councils and communities should be able to help with recycling or passing on old appliances to keep them out of landfill.
+- When your kitchen refit plan includes integrated appliances or even stand-alone appliances with a different spec.
+Local councils and communities should be able to help with recycling or passing on old appliances to keep them out of landfills.

 Why retain?